Data Protection and Encryption in Microsoft Teams

 - Files and Metadata — This Is How (In-) Secure Your Information Is in Microsoft Teams

-- 5 Simple Tips to Make Microsoft Teams More Secure
+- 5 Simple Tips for Admins to Make Microsoft Teams More Secure

 Files and Metadata — This Is How (In-) Secure Your Information Is in Microsoft Teams